Azure/c-util/devdoc/sm_requirements.md

 `State manager` (short:`sm`) is a module the manages the call state for the APIs of a module under the following sematics:

-1. the module has 2 step initialization (that is, the module has a _create and a _open APIs)
+1. the module has 2 step initialization (that is, the module has a _create and a _open APIs).
+Note: _open can be a do-nothing operation for the case when the user module doesn't have a real _open.

 2. the module's APIs are callable after _open has executed (_open being the exception - it can only be called after _create)